The Ever Elusive Search for Security

 At an age when most children’s biggest concerns are learning the alphabet or what game they’re going to partake in at recess, Roman Polanski at age 7 wondered how he was going to survive given he was homeless and utterly alone with both of his parents having disappeared and their whereabouts unknown.

-At one point while wandering through the outskirts of town he remembers German soldiers grabbing hold of him and using his person for a game they laughingly called “target practice” which he managed to sprint for dear life away from but not before a few bullets grazed over his head.
+At one point while wandering through the outskirts of town Polanski remembers German soldiers grabbing hold of him and using his person for a game they laughingly called “target practice” which he managed to sprint for dear life away from but not before a few bullets grazed over his head.

 Salvation came in the form of a Catholic neighbor who promised Roman’s father she would watch over his son before he was arrested.
-Upon coming across the young boy in the street she took him into her home at great risk and posed him as one of her children.
+Upon coming across the young boy in the street she took him into her home at great risk, posing him as one of her children.
 Polanski had to pretend being a faux Christian, trying to learn the proper responses given during a Catholic Mass.
 He recalls at one point the neighbor getting a surprise visit from the local parish priest who took him aside to appraise his Catholic catechism.
 After only 10 minutes the priest sighed saying “Clearly you’re not one of us, boy” but chose not to inform the authorities.

 Roman Polanski spent every day from the ages of 6 – 12 afraid for his life, petrified his cover would be blown and he would be taken away never to be seen again.
 To this day the palms of his hands are layers of hard callouses due to constantly clenching his fists as hard as he could as a boy during those nightmarish years of his childhood.

 In March of 1943 the Nazis liquidated the remaining populace of the Krakow Jewish ghetto which Polanski witnessed living nearby.
-For two days the last remaining Jewish residents were herded into cattle cars destined for the extermination camps of Belzec, Chelmno, and Auschwitz.
+For two days the last remaining Jewish residents were herded into cattle cars destined for the extermination camps of Belzec and Auschwitz.
 Those who resisted deportation were shot dead on the spot with an estimated one thousand corpses left to rot in the streets.

 The war finally came to a long awaited end less than two years later and with that came the return of Polanski’s father.
-Ryszard Polanski was reunited with his son who at nearly 12 years of age was no longer the little child he left behind, despite his developmental years being spent in the depths of Hell, itself.
+Ryszard Polanski was reunited with his son who at nearly 12 years of age was no longer the little boy he left behind, despite his developmental years being spent in the depths of Hell, itself.

 Before moving ahead in the timeline of Roman Polanski’s life, some key factors of his natal chart must be analyzed in order to get a better understanding of the man whom many believe to be one of the greatest film directors of the 20th century.

-The two highest positioned planets in Polanski’s natal chart are the Moon at 22 degrees Cancer and Pluto 1 degree away at 23 degrees both located in the 10th house and both within 5 degrees of the highest point of the chart known as the Midheaven (abbreviated with the letters “MC”) at 19 degrees Cancer.
+The two highest positioned planets in Roman Polanski’s natal chart are the Moon at 22 degrees Cancer and Pluto 1 degree away at 23 degrees both located in the 10th house and both within 5 degrees of the highest point of the chart known as the Midheaven (abbreviated with the letters “MC”) at 19 degrees Cancer.